 Home to some of the nation's most magnificent environments, the American West contains a variety of parks for you to visit.
 Pinnacles National Park is a craggy landscape formed by volcanoes of millennia past.
 Towering rock spires and expansive cave systems offer adventures above and below ground, as well as a habitat for surrounding wildlife.
 Bobcats, deer, and rare California condors call Pinnacles home, giving wildlife watchers plenty to look for.
 Take a trip to this rugged wilderness, conveniently located just an hour north of Vines RV Resort and Wine Country RV Resort in Paso Robles.

 Head east towards Fresno and explore the vast range of ecosystems in Sequoia & Kings Canyon National Parks.
 Soaring sequoia groves will inspire awe, while the sweeping ranges of the Sierra Nevada Mountains present an exhilarating challenge for hikers.
 A few hours north of these stunning vistas is Yosemite National Park, a treasure trove of cliffs and waterfalls with spectacular views.
-This American monument is a must-see and is located less than two hours from 49er Village RV Resort, a premier vacation destination near the Sierra foothills
+This American monument is a must-see and is located less than two hours from 49er Village, a premier vacation destination near the Sierra foothills

 Adventure is always in season at Joshua Tree National Park.
 Close to Palm Springs, California, this vast wilderness is comprised of the Mojave and Colorado Desert ecosystems, serving as a home for fascinating wildlife like coyotes, bighorn sheep, and mule deer, as well as the rare Mojave Desert tortoise, which you might just catch a glimpse of!
 While you're spotting the wildlife, take note of the park's namesake.
 The prickly Joshua tree dots the landscape, providing vital food and shelter for birds, lizards, and rodents that reside in the Mojave Desert.
 Though it may look like a cartoon drawing, this distinct desert is well worth visiting and is located less than an hour away from Indian Wells RV Resort and the Santa Rosa mountains of Indio, California.